-Voted as the most admired CEO in America by employees in a 2014 glassdoor.com poll, Jeff Weiner, former CEO of LinkedIn, Inc. is a masterful communicator.
-While leading the largest global networking platform for professionals, Weiner clearly knew how to achieve acceptance even when confronted with probing investment analysts during earnings conference calls.
+Voted as the most admired CEO in America by employees in a 2014 glassdoor.com poll, Jeff Weiner, CEO of LinkedIn, Inc. is a masterful communicator.
+While leading the largest global networking platform for professionals, Weiner clearly knows how to achieve acceptance even when confronted with probing investment analysts during earnings conference calls.

 I analyzed the thinking he revealed during LinkedIn’s 2013, 2014, and 2015 first quarter calls.
 I then rated his commentary based on our Hierarchy of Thinking Styles.